One-on-one appointment options

 We are open!
 All of our teaching takes place online or over the phone.
 Please remember that appointments still start at 10 minutes after the hour, and please be patient: we may not be able to phone or connect with you until 15 minutes after.
 If you require an Asychronous appointment for accessibility reasons (e.g., time zone issues; unstable internet) but only Synchronous appointments are available, please reach out to us at email@example.com.

 Synchronous Online appointments — These appointments involve live video conferencing (or you can turn the video off and just have an audio conversation), a shared document workspace where you can interact with the text and your instructor, and a chat window.
-These most closely approximate the kind of teaching we do in person.
+These most closely approximate the kind of teaching we do in-person.
 You can have a conversation with your instructor, write in session, receive written and oral feedback, and re-direct the session toward your questions as they arise.
 You’ll want to hold these appointments on your computer, not on your phone.
-If you are working on a desktop without a webcam and mic, no problem: leave us a note in the comments letting us know you’d like us to phone you instead.
+If you are working on a desktop without a webcam and mic, no problem: leave us a note in the comments letting us know you’d like for us to phone you instead.
 We recommend choosing a synchronous online appointment rather than an asynchronous one if at all possible.

 Accessing your online appointment is very easy!
 Just click on your appointment and click on the red text that says “Join online consultation.”
 You may need to give the platform permission to use your camera and microphone.
 You can always turn these off later by clicking on the icons in the appointment window.